aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/_index.md

 ## Overview

 Search and replace lets you locate specific strings in a workbook or a particular worksheet and substitute them with new values.
 The operation works with all formats supported by Aspose.Cells Cloud, such as **XLS, XLSX, XLSM, XLSB, ODS, CSV**, and others.
+Using the **search and replace** feature you can quickly clean up data, correct repeated typos, or apply bulk naming conventions throughout an entire workbook.

 ## Prerequisites